PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 pact of punishment removed from Skelly. changing the pact options during a run bricks that option, and making it work during an ongoing run is too much work. unless many users request this feature it won't be added again.

+2.3.4

+ongoing issues :
+some casts have bugged animations pom of power spawns in a random location in the room some users crash when opening the boon manager various bugs with all mode in boon manager opening the boon manager during a run resets progress of stacking keepsakes

+fixed issues :
+codex not closing when opening certain screens

+changed feature :
+command key changed to 'Confirm' (default = Enter) and no longer needs to be held down